 If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

-How will you address reduced density for classes?
+How are you addressing reduced density for classes?

-In addition to identifying new capacity numbers for each room, we will offer classes in a variety of methods, move classes to larger spaces, split classes into multiple sessions or limit the number of students present in person on a rotating basis and extending class scheduling to use the full day from 8 a.m. to 9 p.m., thus reducing the number of students on campus at one time.
+In addition to identifying new capacity numbers for each room, we are offering classes in a variety of methods, moving classes to larger spaces, splitting classes into multiple sessions or limiting the number of students present in person on a rotating basis and extending class scheduling to use the full day from 8 a.m. to 9 p.m., thus reducing the number of students on campus at one time.